jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 [Droid Vision on an RC Truck]: {% link _posts/2024-11-18-DroidVision-RC.md %}

 In one of my early posts, [Droid Vision on an RC Truck], I showed how to set up a streaming server on a mobile robot using GStreamer and visualize the robot’s surroundings from my mobile device.
-This works well if I’m using the robot to record videos of pets and flowers at home.
+This works well if I’m using the robot at home to record videos of pets and flowers.
 Both the phone and the robot are on the same network, allowing the phone to access the robot's IP address directly.

-However, for a security camera use case, I am away, so my mobile device is outside the home network.
-The robot's IP address is not visible from the phone.
+However, to use the robot as a security camera, I am away from home, and the robot's IP address is not visible from the phone.
 How can I monitor my home in real-time while I am away?
 Exposing the robot's IP address poses a significant security risk and is not an option.

 <img src="/assets/media_server/IMG_3341.jpeg" />

-## Relay the Video using a Public Server
+## Relay the Video using a Public Media Server
 The solution is to use a public server to relay the video: the video stream from the robot is sent to a cloud server, which then re-publishes the stream to the mobile device.
 This way, the robot can stay within the private network with all the safety and security, while its video is accessible from a public media server protected by credentials and a firewall.

 All video data sent to the server is in memory and passes through.
 Nothing is stored unless recording is requested.